Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Introduction

-The algebraic closure hypothesis is necessary for the examples in \S \ref{proetsn} because of the Tate twists featuring in duality theorems, so the purpose of Section \ref{weightedsn} is to develop a generalisation of the theory of shifted symplectic structures to address cases where the dualising bundle is non-trivial.
+Section \ref{weightedsn} develops the second approach, a generalisation of the theory of shifted symplectic structures to address cases where the dualising bundle is non-trivial.
 The considerations introduced here work equally well in algebraic and analytic settings, applying to moduli of maps from spaces which are not Calabi--Yau but have a dualising line bundle, and this weighted theory can be thought of as a special case of the theory of $\sP$-shifted symplectic structures from the seminal manuscript \cite{BouazizGrojnowski}.
 The idea is to characterise the moduli space as the $\bG_m$-invariant locus of a natural $\bG_m$-equivariant formal thickening, with that thickening carrying a shifted symplectic structure of non-zero weight with respect to the $\bG_m$-action.
-The resulting constructions have a similar flavour to Iwasawa theory, but with $\bG_m$-actions rather than $\hat{\Z}^*$-actions.
+The resulting constructions have a similar flavour to Iwasawa theory, but with $\bG_m$-actions rather than $\Zl$-actions.
 Remark \ref{locformrmk} describes local forms for weighted shifted symplectic spaces in terms of twisted shifted cotangent bundles, and \S \ref{wrepsn} establishes weighted representability results.

-Section \ref{wproetsn} contains the main applications of the paper, constructing weighted shifted symplectic (Examples \ref{wSpex}) and Lagrangian (Examples \ref{wSpexLag}) structures on a wide range of derived analytic moduli stacks of pro-\'etale sheaves.
+Section \ref{wproetsn} contains the remaining major applications of the paper, constructing weighted shifted symplectic (Examples \ref{wSpex}) and Lagrangian (Examples \ref{wSpexLag}) structures on a wide range of derived analytic moduli stacks of pro-\'etale sheaves.
 Poincar\'e duality for smooth proper schemes and local Tate duality for local fields tends to give rise to symplectic structures for moduli of sheaves, while Poincar\'e duality for smooth schemes and Poitou--Tate duality for number fields give rise to Lagrangian structures.

-There are various ways to combine these, including Lagrangian intersections yielding the Selmer-type constructions envisaged by Kim (Example \ref{wSpexLag}.(\ref{intersectZex})).
+In Section \ref{crissn}, crystalline constructions are introduced, with derived moduli of filtered $\phi$-objects giving a weighted Lagrangian in the derived moduli stack of Galois representations of an $\ell$-adic local field.
+By taking Lagrangian intersections with respect to the previous constructions, we construct shifted symplectic structures on derived moduli stacks of structures over number fields with local constraints (\S \ref{wSpexLagcrissn}).
+In particular, this includes a $(-1)$-shifted symplectic structure on the weighted derived stack of $\ell$-adic Galois representations which are unramified away from $\ell$ and crystalline at $\ell$, a Selmer-type construction similar to those envisaged by Kim.

 In Section \ref{poisssn}, we set up the theory of shifted Poisson structures in the weighted setting.
 The main result is Theorem \ref{compatthmLie} and its generalisation in \S \ref{Artinpoisssn}, extending the equivalence between shifted symplectic and non-degenerate shifted Poisson structures to incorporate weights (and even to handle $\sP$-shifted structures in Remark \ref{PshiftedPoissonrmk}).
 Quantisation results in the weighted setting are summarised in \S \ref{quantsn}; the only modification needed to enable them is to give the formal parameter $\hbar$ the same weight as the Poisson structure.
 As a consequence, the examples of Section \ref{wproetsn} all give rise to weighted shifted Poisson structures, many of which (depending on shift and non-degeneracy) admit quantisations of various flavours.